AKXAT/Company_Admin_Management/README.md

 # Company Employee Management tool

+Hosted on Heroku - http://djangocomp.herokuapp.com/ -> Please wait for sometime , it may take a while to load the site

 ## This is an Django based Company-Employee tool which helps for management of various Companies and their employees data.
 - You have the ability to add new company , delete old company and edit the details of each company
 - Users can access each company model and add new employees , delete employees and edit the employee details